 The Sisters of Charity Foundation of Cleveland traces its roots back to 1851, when the Sisters of Charity of St. Augustine (CSA) arrived in Cleveland from France to serve as the first public health nurses.
 In 1973 the sisters used the proceeds of the sale of Saint Ann Hospital to endow the Saint Ann Foundation, the first health care conversion foundation and the first foundation formed by a congregation of Catholic sisters in the United States.
 In 2006, the Sisters of Charity Health Foundation of Cleveland merged with the Saint Ann Foundation and the two foundations blended their missions.
 Central to the mission of both foundations and a deep-seated facet of the foundation today is supporting congregations of Catholic sisters and their ministries.

-Funds may be used for program expenses, planning, and capacity-building for ministries.
-Though the grant may be used for salary support, salary requests should not exceed 50% of the salary for a position and should identify additional sources of funding for the position.
+Funds may be used for program expenses, planning, operations, salary support and capacity-building for ministries.
 Grants will not support endowments, annual appeals, membership drives, debt retirement, individual scholarships, or capital expenses.

 The Saint Ann Legacy program awards grants of up to $10,000.
 It is a particularly good fit for smaller ministries which may experience more challenges with fund development.
 Grants are for ministries in Northeast Ohio, as defined as the Dioceses of Cleveland and Youngstown.
 (Please note, total funding requests always exceed the grant program budget and an effort is put forth to ensure members or ministries of congregations across the Dioceses of Cleveland and Youngstown are represented in the funding decisions.)